SaadAAkash/android-interview-essentials/README.md

 <details>
 <summary><strong>When to use MutableLiveData & when to use LiveData?
 Explain a scenario.</strong></summary>
-when you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
+When you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
 A scenario of fetching data from an API needs a MutableLiveData where there are changes in data.
 This fetched data then can be stored in a LiveData if there's no requirement to change it afterwards & just use cases of using it for the view purposes.
 </details>

 <details>
 <summary><strong>When do we need a Parcelables and when a Bundle?
 Explain a scenario.</strong></summary>
-when you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
+When you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
 A scenario of fetching data from an API needs a MutableLiveData where there are changes in data.
 This fetched data then can be stored in a LiveData if there's no requirement to change it afterwards & just use cases of using it for the view purposes.
 </details>